vuex-asr/vuex-asr/docs/learn-by-example/actions.md

   </div>
 </template>
 ```
-Notice we bind the message to the value attribute of of the `input` element and an event-handler that get's triggered at the keyup event.
+Notice we bind the `message` to the value attribute of of the `input` element and an event-handler `setMessage` that get's triggered at the keyup event.

 And voila we have a nice two way binding at our hands.